- The sticker price is only a starting point—you can negotiate the final cost down from there.

 One of the best things about car shopping is that the sticker price is only a suggested price.
 In fact, it’s really a starting point from which you can negotiate to reduce the cost by hundreds or even thousands of dollars.

-Here’s what Dealertrack shared with us, along with additional recommendations/resources we found:
+Here are the steps to buying a car, according to what Dealertrack shared with us, along with additional recommendations/resources we found:

 2. Do the math before committing to a used car over a new one.
 Dealertrack wisely suggests doing some simple math to help you calculate the true cost of a used vehicle, to compare it to that of a new model: